 PROJECT ROOM OPEN CALL OPPORTUNITY

-- Solo exhibition of ambitious and new, installation-based work created specifically for Locust Projects Project Room (approx. 400 square feet) *highlighted in green on the floorplan
+- Solo exhibition of ambitious and new, installation-based work created specifically for Locust Projects Project Room (approx. 400 square feet) floorplan to come

 - Community engagement with the public through public programs or activations (i.e. conversation, collaboration, performance)